 b.
-Landmarks Historic Structures listed on the National Register of Historic Places:
+Historic Structures:

 - 1. Art Gallery at the University of Southern Maine.
 (On the National Register of Historic Places) - 2.
 Gorham Academy Building at the University of Southern Maine.
 (On the National Register of Historic Places) - 3.
 Isaac Dyer Estate at 180 Fort Hill Road.
 (On the National Register of Historic Places) - 4.
 Baxter House Museum on South Street.
 (On the National Register of Historic Places) - 5.
 McLellan House on the University of Southern Maine campus.
 (On the National Register of Historic Places)